gustagcosta/the-simple-architecture/README.md

 ### persistence

-- class where will concentrate your database operations
+- classes where will concentrate your database operations

 ### config